altera-fpga/altera-fpga.github.io/docs/host-attach-util/packager/packager.md

 ## Description ##
 The packager provides tools that Accelerator Functional Unit (AFU) developers use to create Accelerator Function (AF) files.
-The AF file is the programming file for an AFU on Intel&reg; FPGA platforms.
-The packager tool concatenates the metadata from the JSON file to a raw binary file `(.rbf)` that the Intel Quartus&reg; Prime software generates.
+The AF file is the programming file for an AFU on Altera® FPGA platforms.
+The packager tool concatenates the metadata from the JSON file to a raw binary file `(.rbf)` that the Altera® Quartus&reg; Prime software generates.

 The packager's only function is to create an AF file.
 Refer to [Packager Command Syntax](#packager-command-syntax) for more information about invoking the packager.
 The packager depends on a JSON file to describe AFU metadata.
 Refer to